 Save Points On Your Driver’s License ◦ Save Your Auto Insurance ◦ Stay Out Of Jail

 Negative consequences of traffic violations can be averted with the assistance of an experienced and dedicated traffic ticket lawyer.
-At the law offices of Miller & Gaudio PC, we fight on behalf of our clients to prevent the ramifications of an unwarranted traffic violation citation such as insurance premium increases or loss of driving privileges.
+At the law offices of The Law Office of Miller & Gaudio PC, we fight on behalf of our clients to prevent the ramifications of an unwarranted traffic violation citation such as insurance premium increases or loss of driving privileges.
 Certain traffic violations — for example, multiple charges of driving with a suspended driver’s license — may even result in jail time.

 Twenty Ways To Lose Your Driver’s License

 New Jersey has 20 statutes on the books that spell out the penalties associated with traffic tickets and related violations.
 Some of the ways to lose your driver’s license don’t even involve driving a car.
 Driving a boat under the influence of alcohol can result in the loss of your automobile driver’s license.
 Failing to pay your taxes or child support can also cost you your driver’s license.

 Contact A New Jersey Traffic Violations Lawyer Now